Tyrn/wei/the-insider-en.typ

-     Kissur  and Bemish had just started on a suckling piglet, rising like a soft white mountain from a savory sauce sea, when Kissur suddenly raised his head  -  Kaminsky stood in  front of  him.
+     Kissur  and Bemish had just started on a suckling piglet, rising like a soft white mountain from a savory sauce sea, when Kissur suddenly raised his head---Kaminsky stood in  front of  him.
 The  businessman  had a  somewhat down-hearted look to him.
-He  had a huge blue spot under his  eye  - like a shaman painting himself  before a divination-  and his  hand hung in a  silk sling.
+He  had a huge blue spot under his  eye---like a shaman painting himself  before a divination-  and his  hand hung in a  silk sling.